-Problems of scattering of surface water waves in the two-dimensional linearised theory have created varieties of challenges to applied mathematicians(see Stoker (1957), Newman (1965), Ursell (1947), Weitz and Keller (1950), Keller and Weitz (1953), Evans and Linton (1994), amongst others), willing to handle a class of mixed boundary value problems for the two-dimensional Laplace's equation under different types of mixed boundary conditions occurring in the modeling of realistic physical situations applicable to ocean engineering sciences.
+Problems of scattering of surface water waves in the two-dimensional linearised theory have created varieties of challenges to applied mathematicians(see Stoker (1957), Newman (1965), Ursell (1947), Weitz and Keller (1950), Keller and Weitz (1953) ,Evans and Linton (1994), amongst others), willing to handle a class of mixed boundary value problems for the two-dimensional Laplace's equation under different types of mixed boundary conditions occurring in the modeling of realistic physical situations applicable to ocean engineering sciences.

-In the present paper we have considered the problem of scattering of water waves involving an ocean of finite depth whose rigid bed has small patches of undulations, to take care of reality, whereas on the upper surface of the ocean two different boundary conditions are met on two sides of a line of discontinuity, constituting the edges of a pair of semi-infinite thin elastic plates, very near to each other, floating on the surface.
+In the present paper we have considered the problem of scattering of water waves involving an ocean of finite depth whose rigid bed has small patches of undulations, to take care of reality, whereas on the upper surface of the ocean two different boundary conditions are met with on two sides of a line of discontinuity, constituting the edge of a semi-infinite thin elastic plate floating on the surface.
 Such discontinuous surface boundary conditions are realized in practical problems involving very large floating structures (VLFS) as well as in problems in which the top surface of the fluid is composed of two different distributions of ice particles (see Weitz and Keller (1950), Gabov et al (1989), Evans (1994)).
 A boundary value problem of similar nature, involving an ocean of infinite depth, was handled some time back by Chakrabarti (2000), by the use of singular integral equations of Carlemann type.

 The method of solution of the presently considered boundary value problem involves the use of a suitably designed perturbation approach and the Wiener-Hopf technique (see Jones (1964), Noble (1958)).
 The wiener-Hopf technique has been recently employed by Tkacheva (2001) (see Balmforth and Craster (1999) also), for the problem of scattering by the edge of a floating elastic plate, involving an ocean of finite depth whose rigid bed is simply flat.
 By utilizing the kind of arguments similar to those of Tkacheva (2001), we have solved the present boundary value problem in two stages, after introducing a perturbation approach to determine the unknown velocity potential associated with the irrotational motion of the fluid under consideration, by expanding this potential in a regular perturbation series involving a small positive parameter ε , representing the smallness of the bed undulations, explained later on.
-In the first stage, we have presented the analytical solution of the zero order term of the perturbation series introduced and, in the second stage, we have obtained the analytical solution of the first order term, thus determining the complete solution of the problem at hand, up to the first order of accuracy, involving the small parameter $\varepsilon > 0$.
+In the first stage, we have presented the analytical solution of the analytical solution of the first order term, thus determining the complete solution of the problem at hand, up to the first order of accuracy, involving the small parameter $\varepsilon > 0$.